 Schemes available with no early redemption

-penalties after five years.
+penalties after eight years.

 Funds can be made available on a draw down